HollowByt3/MyWorldMap-AngularJs/README.md

 # MyWorldMap

-This is application shows you information about every country in the world.
+This application shows you information about every country in the world.
-Simply hover over the country and you will see the corresponding information as a tooltip
+Simply hover over any country and you will see the corresponding information as a tooltip!

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.